Gab0/e-vchess/README.md

 $xboard -fcp '[full path to engine] -MD [full path to machine dir] --showinfo'

-Of course you can just run the engine with these parameters to play, but it's a shitty way to play.
+Of course you can just run the engine with these parameters to play, but it's a shitty way.

 ## TODO: